smseerat/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid identity.md

     $UserCount = 2500 #Up to 2500 can be created
     ```

-8. In the **Windows PowerShell ISE** window, save the change and run the **CreateDemoUsers.ps1** script it to create a lab environment organizational unit hierarchy and populate it with test user accounts.
+8. In the **Windows PowerShell ISE** window, save the change and run the **CreateDemoUsers.ps1** script to create a lab environment organizational unit hierarchy and populate it with test user accounts.

 9. Within the **Windows PowerShell ISE** window, add the following script to the script pane, and run it to modify settings of the AD user accounts you will use in this lab to **demo@pass123**: